FAQ for site-to-site VPN gateways

 If you configured a VPC route with a VPN connection as the next hop, traffic might not be routed as expected due to the following conditions:

-- The security groups that are associated with the VPC instance don't permit the traffic, or the network ACLs associated with the instance's subnet or the VPN gateway blocked the traffic.
+- The security groups that are associated with the VPC instance don't permit the traffic.
+In addition, the network ACLs associated with the instance's subnet or the VPN gateway block the traffic.
 Make sure that your security groups and ACLs allow the intended traffic.
 For more information, see Configuring network ACLs for use with VPN.

-- If the traffic's source IP isn't in a subnet that is associated with the routing table containing the VPN route, the VPN gateway drops the traffic.
-For example, suppose that there is a VPC routing table that is associated only with subnet A and includes a route whose next hop is a VPN connection.
-When the traffic reaches the VPN gateway, the source IP isn't in subnet A or any other subnets that are associated with the routing table.
-As a result, the VPN gateway doesn't forward the traffic.
+- If the source IP of the traffic doesn't belong to a subnet that is associated with the routing table containing the VPN route, the VPN gateway drops the traffic.
+For example, consider a VPC routing table that is associated only with Subnet A, and includes a route whose next hop is a VPN connection.
+If traffic reaches the VPN gateway but originates from an IP address outside of Subnet A or any other subnet that is linked to that routing table, the gateway doesn't forward the traffic.